hybridsjs/hybrids/docs/component-model/templates.md

 ## Values

-An expression in the content of an element that is not a function or a Node instance resolves to `textContent`.
+An expression in the content of an element that is not a function, a Promise or a Node instance resolves to `textContent`.
 Falsy values other than the number `0` are not displayed (`textContent` is set to an empty string).
 These rules apply in the same way to values in arrays.

 ```javascript
 html`<div>Name: ${name}, Count: ${count}</div>`;